EkanseWetihete/Class-Visualisation/README.md

 ## Analyzing New Projects

 1. Place your Python project in the `backend` analyzer
-2. Run the analyzer to generate `output.json`
+2. Install backend dependencies: `cd backend && pip install -r requirements.txt`
+3. Run the analyzer: `python main.py` (or `python analyzer.py` depending on entry point)
+4. Generated JSON files will be saved to `data/` directory
-3. The frontend will automatically display the new analysis
+5. The frontend will automatically list available data files
-4. Use the visualization to:
+6. Use the visualization to:
    - Understand code structure
    - Trace function dependencies
    - Identify cross-module relationships
    - Navigate complex codebases visually
+   - Save and load custom layouts for different views
+   - Toggle highlights for outgoing/incoming references

 ## Design Philosophy